Abbas Malek Hosseini wrote this article, The guide of Tehran tours at freetehrantour.com and owner of Travel to Iran podcast.

 The government of Athens was never a kingdom and featured a democracy system based on people’s votes.
 Democracy needed military force and defensive power to survive and maintain itself.
 These same Persian threats made them decide on having a military force.

 But Greece’s military forces were not so powerful.
 Because in those times, swords and iron were of high value, and only royalties and the nobles had the permission to use them.
-Battles were mostly fought in close combat and would end as soon as the heroes were killed.
-But due to the Persian threats, they were forced to use the common people as soldiers, and master their skills in close combats without swords and weapons.
+Battles were in close combat and would end as soon as the heroes killed.
+But due to the Persian threats, they forced to use the common people as soldiers, and master their skills in close combats without swords and weapons.

 The professor said the city of Greece and the Acropolis area were completely destroyed twice by the Achaemenes (prior to the Xerxes period).
-I asked: in retaliation of setting the city of Sardis on fire? (in the above map, it’s represented as LYDIA) He replied: there were small battles among the small cities, but not to dismantle the city!
+I asked: in retaliation of setting the city of Sardis on fire? (in the above map, it represented as LYDIA) He replied: there were small battles among the small cities, but not to dismantle the city!
 The utter destruction happened to the city of Athens.

 Note: the complete story on the destruction of Athens by the Achaemenes here on Wikipedia